scraly/terraform-cheat-sheet/README.md

 If, suddently, you obtain an error message "AWS was not able to validate the provided access credentials", like this:

 ```
-* data.aws_vpc.vpc-conti: data.aws_vpc.vpc-conti: AuthFailure: AWS was not able to validate the provided access credentials
+* data.aws_vpc.vpc-titi: data.aws_vpc.vpc-titi: AuthFailure: AWS was not able to validate the provided access credentials
 status code: 401, request id: 9fbd5beb-e065-4933-ba67-2ceae9104c4c
 ```